NDAA09026U Topics in Programming Languages (TiPL)

-- Aspects of the dual nature of programs as software (to be executed) and as data (to be analyzed, transformed).
+- Aspects of the dual nature of programs as software (to be executed) and as data (to be analysed, transformed).

 - The role of a precise (mathematical) semantics for a programming language in connection with manipulating programs.

 - Principles of programming language design and how they are applied (or not) in connection with the topics under study.

-- Discuss properties such as correctness, performance and define what they mean precisely in the given topic(s).
+- Discuss properties such as correctness, performance and define what they mean precisely in the specific topics under study.

 - Specify ideas and concepts as rigorous definitions and make falsifiable (or provable) statements about them.